natecostello/van_two_point_oh/comms/comms_overview.md

 ## Weather

 Probably want a [tempest](https://weatherflow.com/tempest-weather-system/) or something similar.
+And they have an [API](https://weatherflow.github.io/Tempest/api/).

 ## Tanks